 A number of options exist when past due amounts start to pile up:

 A Motion for Enforcement may be filed to secure child support payments.
 Enforcing your order for child support or spousal support is your right.
-Do not hesitate to contact a Houston family law attorney to help you thread through the legal procedures that must be followed.
+Do not hesitate to contact a Lubbock family law attorney to help you thread through the legal procedures that must be followed.

 Robert Reid McInvale is an experienced family law attorney with a comprehensive practice in Houston.
 He provides dedicated and strong advocacy for his clients, helping them with all the issues surrounding their divorce, separation, child custody, and other marriage and family matters.
 Attorney McInvale—Reid to clients and friends—seemed destined for a law career.
 Born while his father was attending Emory University Law School, Reid grew up in Manchester, GA.
 His father was the city attorney for many years, as well as head of the Manchester Chamber of Commerce.
 It is in the family blood to become lawyers and help people get justice.
 U.S. Supreme Court Chief Justice John Marshall is part of the McInvale family tree.